A range of supporting documents and evidence inform and supplement the Local Plan for the Broads.

 A summary of the main issues raised can be found below as well as how the issues were addressed in the final supplementary planning document.

-The Consultation Statement and Adoption Statement can be found in the links below.
+The Adoption Statement can be found in the link below.

 Annual Monitoring Reports (AMRs) provide an assessment of the previous year's progress in preparing and implementing the Local Development Framework for the Broads.